bumble-tech/appyx/documentation/setup/quickstart.md

 3. At some point extract the increasing complexity from a placeholder to another `Node`
 4. Repeat the same on children, go to `1.`

-You can (and probably should) also extract local business logic, the view, any any other components into separate classes and plugins.
+You can (and probably should) also extract local business logic, the view, any any other components into separate classes and [plugins](../basics/plugins.md).

-You can check out the full documentation for more details.